 South Bay Consortium for Adult Education Steering Committee Charter

-Established by the AB86 Legislation of June, 2013, the five adult schools (Campbell Adult and Community Education; East Side Adult Education; Milpitas Adult Education; Santa Clara Adult Education; and Silicon Valley Adult Education) and two community college districts (San Jose-Evergreen Community College District; and West Valley-Mission Community College District) joined to form the South Bay Consortium for Adult Education.
-The consortium’s shared vision is to serve the region’s adult learner needs, including adult education pathways into careers or postsecondary education.
-The consortium produced a comprehensive and ambitious plan, delivered to the state on March 1, 2015, to document the need for adult education in our region, and to address program gaps and to identify instructional models and practices to accelerate the learning of adults (including those adults with disabilities) acquiring English and basic skills to achieve college and career readiness.
+Established by the AB86 Legislation of June, 2013, and the AB104 Legislation of June, 2015 the five adult schools (Campbell Adult and Community Education; East Side Adult Education; Milpitas Adult Education; Santa Clara Adult Education; and Silicon Valley Adult Education) and two community college districts (San Jose-Evergreen Community College District; and West Valley-Mission Community College District) joined to form the South Bay Consortium for Adult Education.
+The consortium’s shared vision is to serve the region’s adult learner needs, including adult education pathways into careers or post-secondary education.
+The consortium's comprehensive Three Year Regional Plan, delivered to the state on March 1, 2015, documents the need for adult education in our region, and to address program gaps and to identify instructional models and practices to accelerate the learning of adults (including those adults with disabilities) acquiring English and basic skills to achieve college and career readiness.

 Our Guiding Principles are to: